icssc/peterportal-api-next/apps/docs/docs/developers-guide/getting-started.md

 # Getting Started

+Welcome to the **Developer's Guide** for PeterPortal API.
+This part of the documentation covers how to properly use PeterPortal API for your own projects.

+If you're a developer who's interested in helping to improve PeterPortal API, first of all please accept our thanks.
+We've got you covered in the Contributor's Guide [here](/docs/contributors-guide/getting-started).

 ## What is an API?

 API stands for **A**pplication **P**rogramming **I**nterface.
 In essence, it is a way for programs to communicate with each other using a set of agreed-upon definitions and protocols.